top of page

 Old boiler: The world's first central heating system on display as -- Ancient boilers from Pompeii, the partially-buried Roman settlement near Naples in southern Italy.

 Ancient Roman boiler from Pompeii.
-It was used to produce hot water while resting on an iron tripod.
-Bathtubs, boilers and the world's first underfloor heating System.
+It produced hot water while resting on an iron tripod: bathtubs, boilers, and the world's first underfloor heating System.

 THE HISTORY OF ELECTRIC WATER HEATERS

-Water heaters have become a ubiquitous part of the modern housing in the industrialized world.
-However, prior to the industrialization, water heaters were a luxury.
+Water heaters have become ubiquitous in modern housing in the industrialized world.
+However, prior to industrialization, they were a luxury.
 Electric water heaters became available during the Industrial Revolution.

 Inventor

-Who invented the first electric water heater was non other than Norwegian-American engineer Edwin Ruud in 1889.
+Who invented the first electric water heater was not other than Norwegian-American engineer Edwin Ruud in 1889.

 Storage Tank Water Heaters

-The storage tank heater, still the most common type of water heater still in use in the united states, heats a supply of water and stores it for later use.
-Newspaper advertisements in 1945 suggest that an "automatic gas or electric water heater" could help keep a constant flow of hot water to the home.
+The storage tank heater, still the most common type of water heater in the United States, heats a supply of water and stores it for later use.
+Newspaper advertisements 1945 suggest that an "automatic gas or electric water heater" could help keep a constant flow of hot water to the home.

 Tankless Water Heaters